AdrKacz/IA-Negotiation/README.md

 We rewrite the problem to *keep it as simple as possible*, and to be able to manage a more complex algorithm on it.

 We had to rewrite the classic **Q-Learning Algorithm** and adapt it to our *Concurrent Learning* situation.
-Such adaptations were made by *DeepMind*, on a much larger scale, to train *AlphaGo*.
+On a much larger scale, *DeepMind* made similar adaptations to train *AlphaGo*.

 What was particularly understanding is how, by working on the subject, *we discovered new areas to look at**.
 Indeed, what was dark and without expectation first, becomes a *promising field* we had to stop our experimentations because of *time constraints*.